Adjustable Beds Explained

 Support for Other Conditions

-Adjustable beds can also provide relief for fibromyalgia by distributing body weight more evenly, aid digestion through inclined positions, and improve mobility for post-surgery recovery or elderly users by making it easier to get in and out of bed.
+Adjustable beds can also provide relief for fibromyalgia, aid digestion, and improve mobility for post-surgery recovery or elderly users by making it easier to get in and out of bed.

 Getting in and out of bed can become challenging, especially post-C-section or in late pregnancy.
 Adjustable beds can raise to a seated position, making it simpler to stand up or sit for tasks like nursing.
-This added flexibility supports independence and reduces strain during recovery.
+See our full guide to adjustable beds during pregnancy.

 Adjustable Beds and Sleep Quality